 How to Evaluate an AI Recruitment Platform

-With 51% of organizations already using AI for recruiting and adoption accelerating (SHRM, 2025), new platforms are launching constantly.
+With 51% of organizations already using AI for recruiting and adoption accelerating (SHRM, 2025), new platforms launch constantly.
 Not all of them deserve a spot on your shortlist.
-Here's how to cut through the noise when evaluating any AI recruitment platform - whether it's listed here or not.
+Here’s how to cut through the noise when evaluating any AI recruiting tool - whether it appears in this comparison or not.

 Ask about the database.
+Any AI recruiting platforms comparison worth trusting starts here.
 How many profiles does the platform search?
 Where does that data come from?
 Is it proprietary or scraped from public sources?
-A tool claiming "AI-powered sourcing" with no disclosed database size is a red flag.
-Pin's 850M+ profiles with 100% North America and Europe coverage sets the benchmark.
+A tool claiming “AI-powered sourcing” with no disclosed database size is a red flag.
+Pin’s 850M+ profiles with 100% North America and Europe coverage sets the benchmark.
 Anything under 100M profiles limits your reach for niche or specialized roles.

 Test before buying.
 Only three of the nine platforms in this matrix offer a free tier or no-credit-card trial (Pin, Workable, Manatal).
 If a platform won’t let you run real searches before signing a contract, you’re buying on faith.
 That’s especially risky for enterprise tools with six-figure annual commitments and multi-month implementation timelines.

 Check for published performance data.
 Does the vendor share outreach response rates, candidate acceptance rates, or time-to-fill benchmarks?
-Pin publishes a 48% response rate and ~70% time-to-hire reduction.
-Platforms that don't share numbers either don't track them or don't like what the data shows.
+Pin’s outreach achieves 5x better response rates than industry averages, with an 82% reduction in time-to-hire.
+Vendors that don’t share numbers either don’t track them or don’t like what the data shows.

 Understand the total cost.
 Entry pricing is deceptive.
 A $15/user/mo ATS that requires five users and two add-on modules costs more than a $100/mo flat-rate sourcing tool.
 Annual contracts with enterprise platforms can lock you into $50K+ before you’ve filled a single role.
 Map the total first-year cost, including implementation, integrations, and per-seat scaling.